Shaughny/HackWeek-Intro-to-React/README.md

 ## Before trying to set up the project, make sure you have `Node` installed on your machine.
-if you don't have it installed, you can either download an installer from this link for Windows and Mac: https://nodejs.org/en/download/ or for those on linux or using homebrew on Mac, you can install it using the terminal with your package panager.
+if you don't have it installed, you can either download an installer from this link for Windows and Mac: https://nodejs.org/en/download/ or for those on linux or using homebrew on Mac, you can install it using the terminal with your package manager.
 ```sudo apt ```
 ## Available Scripts